jcchoiling/offsite-test/weblog/README.md

     bash run.sh

-It takes around 5 mins to process the data and deliver the Results:
+It takes around 3 mins to process the data and deliver the results:
 <img src="https://i.imgur.com/ad58715.png">